Hotmoka/hotmoka/tutorial/Takamaka.md

 <p align="center"><img width="200" height="200" src="pics/tictactoe_wins.png" alt="Figure 8.
 Cross wins."></p>

-There are games that end up in a draw, when the board is full but nobody won, as in Figure 9.
+There are games that end up in a draw, when the board is full but nobody wins, as in Figure 9.

  <p align="center"><img width="250" height="250" src="pics/tictactoe_draw.png" alt="Figure 9.
 A draw."></p>

-A natural representation of the tic-tac-toe board is a bidimensional array where indexes are distributed, as shown in Figure 10.
+A natural representation of the tic-tac-toe board is a bidimensional array where indexes are distributed as shown in Figure 10.

 <p align="center">
   <img width="250" height="250" src="pics/tictactoe_grid.png" alt="Figure 10.
 A bidimensional representation of the game.">